MR-ROGUE01/machine-learning-feature-scaling/README.md

-# Feature Scaling & Model Performance Analysis
+# Standardization & Model Performance Analysis

-This project explores the impact of Feature Scaling on different Machine Learning algorithms using Python and Scikit-learn.
+This project explores the practical impact of Standardization in Machine Learning using Python and Scikit-learn.
+The goal of this notebook was not only to apply feature scaling but also to understand how different machine learning algorithms behave before and after standardization.

-The notebook focuses on understanding how scaling affects model behavior, feature distribution, and prediction performance through practical implementation and visualization.
+Using `StandardScaler`, I transformed the feature distributions and compared model performance through visualization and regression analysis.

 ---

-## Workflow
+## Project Workflow

-* Data Preprocessing
+* Data Preprocessing & Exploration
 * Train-Test Split
-* Feature Scaling using StandardScaler
+* Standardization using StandardScaler
-* Scatter Plot & KDE Visualization
+* Scatter Plot Visualization
+* KDE Distribution Analysis
 * Linear Regression
 * KNN Regression
-* Model Evaluation using R² Score
+* Performance Evaluation using R² Score

 ---

-## Key Observations
+## Key Findings

 ### Linear Regression

-Linear Regression performance remained almost unchanged after scaling because the algorithm is mostly scale-invariant.
+Linear Regression performance remained almost unchanged after standardization because the algorithm is largely scale-invariant and focuses on learning linear relationships between variables.

 ### KNN Regression

-KNN showed significant improvement after applying feature scaling:
+KNN Regression showed a major improvement after scaling:

-* Before Scaling: **0.8496**
-* After Scaling: **0.9839**
+* **Before Standardization:** 0.8496
+* **After Standardization:** 0.9839

-This happened because KNN is highly dependent on distance calculations, and scaling balanced the contribution of all input features.
+This improvement occurred because KNN is a distance-based algorithm.
+Standardization balanced the contribution of all features and improved distance calculations significantly.

 ---